-Requirements: Legendary, Spirit d10+, Guts

-Terror is for lesser men.
+Requirements: Legendary, Spirit d10+, Guts Terror is for lesser men.
 What some call Hell, you call home.
-You ignore penalties from Sinkholes of Evil when making Fear checks.
+You ignore penalties from Sinkholes of Evil and creature abilities when making Fear checks.

 Additionally, when you fail a Fear check, you may move your result on the Fright Table up or down one category.
-You never suffer permanent phobias or insanity from a roll on the Fright Table; any such penalties disappear after a night's rest.
+You never suffer permanent phobias or insanity from a roll on the Fright Table; any such penalties disappear after a night's rest, though you suffer a level of Fatigue the next day due to spiritual malaise.